mcpyproject/McPy/docs/plugins.md

     takes a `event` and arguments and runs all functions attached with the arguments and returns a list containg all outputs from all called functions

+there are some default events that get registered automatically `chat` - this event is fired every time a player uses chat
+    passes 2 arguments `name: str` which is the players name and `message: str` which is the players message if a value `True` is returned from *any* event function the message will not be sent into chat

 ## api
 [source](/classes/plugins/api.py)